OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-32.md

 For they are a nation void of counsel, and there is no understanding in them.

 ## Deuteronomy 32:29
-If they were wise, they would understand this; they would discern their latter end!
+If they possessed wisdom, they would comprehend this; they would discern their ultimate fate!

 ## Deuteronomy 32:30
 How could one have chased a thousand, and two have put ten thousand to flight, unless their Rock had given them up, and the Lord had handed them over?